 This post contains affiliate links.
 See full disclosure, here.

 And now I’ve painted them Anvil Gray using this chalky finish spray paint.

 First of all, I love the color.
 What do you think?
 Out in the day light it reflects more light.

 Inside, the chairs will look darker and I’m pretty sure they’re going to pop against the paint colors I’ve chosen for the walls.

 Secondly, let’s talk about the finish?
 The finish is what I’d like to call a hard shell smooth matte.
 Chalk paint is open, porous, absorbent.
 Where as this finish is more closed like an egg shell paint.

 Does it need a top coat?

 Does it need a top coat?
-I could definitely see using this paint on other furniture pieces that are used less that a set of kitchen dining chairs.
-But to be safe, I am going to give these chairs a top coat.
-With what, I’m still deciding.
+I could definitely see using this paint on other furniture pieces that are used less than a set of kitchen dining chairs.
+But to be safe, I went ahead and gave these chairs a topcoat with this “super easy to apply” varnish.

 How much do you need?

 I originally purchased 3 cans of the paint for 5 chairs.
 I ended up having to buy 2 more cans because while I loved the way this paint came out on the chairs, I could still see through to the under coats in a few places.
 Ratio 1:1 paint can to chair.